MSU Texas reports four new COVID-19 cases

-WICHITA FALLS, Texas (TNN) - Midwestern State University reports two new students and two new staff members have tested positive for COVID-19.
+WICHITA FALLS, Texas (TNN) - Midwestern State University reports one new staff member and three new students have tested positive for COVID-19.

-The report, which was updated Tuesday at 3:50 p.m., says the patients are made up of 13 faculty/staff members and 44 students.
-There are currently 11 active student cases and 4 active staff cases.
+The report, which was updated Thursday just after 3:45 p.m., says the patients are made up of 14 faculty/staff members and 50 students.
+There are currently 15 active student cases and 5 active staff cases.

 MSU Texas coverage: